winksaville/lighthouse-logs/README.md

 in particular failed missed and successful attestations.

-At the moment it just reads `data/log.txt` and prints the the number of characters in the first line.
+At the moment it just reads `data/log.txt` and prints the line number the length and the line contents.

 ## License